PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Experiments

-\textbf{Validation of loss terms. } The contribution of $L_{ccn}$ and $L_{w}$ is illustrated in line 5 to 10 of \tab~\ref{tab:RMS_ablation_loss}.
-When $L_{ccn}$ is disabled, $L_{pre}$ defined in \eq~\ref{eq:normal_loss_pre} is used to make sure that the network can still learn from the candidate normals.
-The role of CR is similar to $L_{ccn}$ in deleting or weakening infeasible candidate normals, but they are actually complementary.
-To validate this, we divide the experiments into two groups: without CR (lines 5 to 7 of \tab~\ref{tab:RMS_ablation_loss}) and with CR (lines 8 to 10 of \tab~\ref{tab:RMS_ablation_loss}).
-It is found that both $L_{ccn}$ and $L_{w}$ further boost the performance of MSUNE-Net.
-The contribution of $L_{ccn}$ is more than that of $L_{w}$ in the absence of CR, and the effect is reversed when CR is introduced.
+\textbf{Validation of loss terms. } The contribution of $L_{ccn}$ and $L_{w}$ is illustrated in rows 5 to 7 of \tab~\ref{tab:RMS_ablation_loss}.
+When $L_{ccn}$ is disabled, $L_{pre}$ defined in \eq~\ref{eq:normal_loss_pre} is used to make sure that the network learns from the candidate normals.
+It is found that both $L_{ccn}$ and $L_{w}$ further boost the performance of PointNorm-Net.